The Impact of Social and Economic Factors on the Knowledge Level of Organic Farming Practices for Grapevine Farmers in Homs Province

-(2).
-Department of Soil and Water science, Faculty of Agriculture, Tishreen University, Lattakia, Syria.
+(1).
+Department of Agricultural Economics, Faculty of Agriculture, Al-Baath University, Homs, Syria.

 Abstract: